-Eva Petermann is a Lecturer and Research Group Leader at the School of Cancer Sciences.
+Eva Petermann is a Senior Lecturer and Research Group Leader at the School of Cancer Sciences

-Dr Petermann has published more than 20 research papers and review articles in the field of DNA replication and the DNA damage response.
-Her lab has received research funding from Cancer Research UK, the Royal Society, the Wellcome Trust and the MRC.
+Dr Petermann has published more than 25 research papers and review articles in the field of DNA replication and the DNA damage response.

 Lab Members: Dr Rebecca M Jones (postdoc), Dr Panagiotis Kotsantis (postdoc)